beckoningstranger/pp3-mastermind/README.md

   * As a user, I want to play MasterMind in a difficulty setting fitting my skill level so that I won't feel frustrated while playing.

-    -->  This is accomplished by setting code length and most of all number of allowed tries before the user loses.
+    -->  This is accomplished by setting code length and most of all by setting the number of allowed tries before the user loses.
 The game will always ask for these parameters at the start of every new game.

   * As a user, I want the game to help me visualize the board and colors of the pegs.